 Given below is the list of topics that are closely connected to Factors.
 These topics will also give you a glimpse of how such concepts are covered in Cuemath.

 Half of the given number is 32.
 To find the factors of 64, it is sufficient to check the numbers from 1 to 32 whether they give the remainder zero when we divide 64 by them.
 We can observe that the numbers 1, 2, 4, 8, 16, and 32 give the remainder 0 when we divide 64 by each of them.
-Therefore, the factors of 64 are 1, 2, 4, 8, 16, and 32.
+Also, we know that every number has two fixed factors 1 and the number itself.
+Therefore, the factors of 64 are 1, 2, 4, 8, 16, 32, and 64.